freesewing/freesewing/markdown/dev/reference/api/path/en.md

 ## Properties

-A Path objects comes with the following properties:
+A Path object comes with the following properties:

 - `attributes` : An [Attributes](/reference/api/attributes) instance holding
   the path's attributes